Factorizations of diffeomorphisms of compact surfaces with boundary: Right position

-\begin{remark} It is helpful to think of the rectangular region $B$ along which two segments are initially parallel as the image under the covering map $\rho :\widetilde{\pg} \rightarrow \pg$ of an \emph{embedded} disc in the universal cover.
-As such, we will draw these regions as embedded discs whenever doing so does not result in any loss of essential information. \end{remark}
+\begin{defin} Let $B_1,B_2 \in \R(\pos_1,\pos_2)$ (as in the previous definition), and orient $\gamma_1$ and $\gamma_2$ such that the induced orientation of $\partial(B_1)$ agrees with the standard (counterclockwise) orientation of the boundary of a region in an oriented surface.
+If these orientations then induce the standard orientation of $\partial(B_2)$, we say that the pair have the same orientation, while if the orientations induce the opposite orientation on $\partial(B_2)$, we say the regions have the opposite orientations. \end{defin}

-So, to say that a pair of horizontal segments is `unrelated' is to say that they are not initially parallel.
-It is left to clarify what we expect of initially parallel segments $h_v$ and $h_w$.
-The idea is to extend the notion of being parallel up to a second pair of vertical points $v'$ $w'$, and thus to the horizontal segments $h_{v,v'}$ $h_{w,w'}$, such that the pair is `completed'; i.e. if we switch the orientations so that $h_{v'}$ and $h_{w'}$ are taken as extending in the opposite direction, then $h_{v'}$ and $h_{w'}$ are themselves initially parallel, and the rectangular regions complete one another to form a `singular annulus' (Figure \ref{fig_singular_annulus}) (notice that there is no restriction on intersections of the regions beyond those given by the properties of the boundary arcs).
-To be precise:
+\begin{remark} It is helpful to think of a rectangular region as the image under the covering map $\rho :\widetilde{\pg} \rightarrow \pg$ of an \emph{embedded} disc in the universal cover.
+As such, we will draw regions as embedded discs whenever doing so does not result in any loss of essential information. \end{remark}